 Thai Massage

 One thing the Thai are very well known for is their massage.
 It’s impossible not to try it as the island is full of shops that offer it.
-If enduring discomfort isn’t your cup of tea, do not try the Thai Massage as it is quite uncomfortable.
+If enduring discomfort isn’t your cup of tea, do not try Thai Massage, as it can be quite uncomfortable.
 Just choose a relaxing massage with a beautiful essential oil.
-The prices are quite logical, so if your first one does not satisfy you, try again in another shop.
+The prices are quite reasonable, so if your first choice does not satisfy you, try another shop.
 The shops offer a huge variety.

 View Point

-If you like walking and want to try something different beyond the relaxation that the island offers, then it is a good idea to go.
+If you like walking and want to try something different beyond the island’s relaxation, it is a good idea to go.
 The view is especially rewarding if you visit during sunset.
 The route you have to follow is from the Reggae Bar towards Loh Dalum Bay.
 From there, you will see signs guiding you towards Viewpoint.

 There are 3 Viewpoints, each one with its own unique view.
-For us, the best choice was ViewPoint 2, from which one can best see the shape of the island, which forms an H, and from where we enjoyed the sunset.
-Do not forget to take water with you or buy it before ascending the path.
-Also, take insect repellent with you to avoid getting bitten.
+For us, the best choice was ViewPoint 2, from which we could best see the shape of the island, which forms an H, and from which we enjoyed the sunset.
+Do not forget to bring water with you or buy some before starting the path.
+Also, take insect repellent to avoid being bitten.

-The route isn’t at all difficult since the path and stairs have all been pedestrianised, and there are many congenial stops.
-As soon as you reach ViewPoint, you will be asked to pay a ticket of 30 baht in order to continue.
+The route isn’t at all difficult since the path and stairs have all been pedestrianized, and there are many congenial stops.
+As soon as you reach ViewPoint, you will be asked to pay a 30-baht ticket to continue.

-If you miss the signs (like we did), ask a local for the fastest route, so as not to mess up (like we did).
+If you miss the signs (like we did), ask a local for the fastest route so you don’t mess up (like we did).
 In our case, we didn’t notice the signs and ended up taking the longest path, a half-hour walk through the jungle accompanied by humidity, heat, and mosquitoes!!

 Reggae Βar